biojameskim/biojameskim.github.io/README.md

 # biojameskim - academic website

-Minimal, single-page research site.
+Made to be a minimal, single-page research site.
 No build step — just HTML, CSS, and vanilla JS.

+Feel free to fork this website for your personal use.
+Would appreicate minimal attribution, for the open-source community.

 ## Preview locally